 Transportation can be the key to independence—helping seniors get to the store, to doctor’s appointments, or out to visit friends and family.
-The AAA 1-B’ myride2 mobility options services helps seniors and their families find transportation options and plan for a senior’s driving retirement.
+The Area Agency on Aging 1-B myride2 mobility options services helps seniors and their families find transportation options and plan for a senior’s driving retirement.

-AAA1-B’s myride2 service can help find transportation options for seniors and adults with disabilities who live in Oakland, Macomb and western Wayne counties.
+AAA1-B’s myride2 service can help find transportation options for seniors and adults with disabilities who live in Oakland, Macomb and Wayne counties.
 Myride2 is a transportation concierge service.
 That means people can call us, let us know where they want to go and we will arrange transportation from start to finish.
-This can be especially helpful when seniors need to go on longer trips that take them outside the range of the neighborhood transportation services they might usually use—like those provided by local senior centers or connector services.
-There is no charge for arranging transportation through myride2, but people do need to pay for any transportation services they use.
+This can be especially helpful when seniors need to go on longer trips that take them outside the range of the neighborhood transportation services they might usually use—such as those provided by local senior centers or connector services.
+There is no charge for arranging transportation through myride2, but there there may be a cost for any transportation services they use.
 Payments are made directly to transportation providers

 We have a database full of transportation providers and can help seniors find a provider that’s right for them—whether they need wheelchair accessible transportation, help getting into the building or low-cost options.
-Rides can be requested directly through the myride2 website or by calling myride2, toll-free, at (855) 697-4332.
-(Please allow at two business days to arrange a ride.)
-People can also use the myride2 website to search for transportation providers that serve their area and find tips to help older drivers.
+Transportation options can be requested directly through the myride2 website or by calling myride2, toll-free, at (855) 697-4332.
+(Please allow one to two business days to arrange a ride.)
+People can also use the myride2 website to search for transportation providers that serve their area.

-If you are worried about an older adult’s driving, the AAA 1-B offers Mobility Options Counseling.
+If you are worried about an older adult’s driving, myride2 offers Mobility Options Counseling.
 This service lets you talk to someone from our myride2 service about your concerns and then make a plan to help your loved one transition from driving.
-We give you ideas about how to start a conversation about driving.
-Most importantly, we will talk with you about alternate transportation options and help you make a plan that will help your family member get around when they can no longer drive.
+We will give you ideas about how to start a conversation.
+Most importantly, we will talk with you about alternate transportation options and help you make a plan that will help your family member get around safely when they can no longer drive.
 Having a plan in place can go a long way in helping both seniors and their family members feel better about making a decision to give up driving.
 Our myride2 staff are specially trained in mobility options and are there to help.
-You can reach them Monday through Friday, from 8 am to 4 pm at 855- 697-4332.
+You can reach them Monday through Friday, from 8 am to 4 pm at (855-) 697-4332.

 Driving skills can sometimes decline with age.
 Vision, hearing, balance and reaction times can change.
 Medical conditions, or even medications, can affect driving skills.
 But there are lots of things seniors can do to make sure they continue to drive safely.
 Below are links to some sites that have tools and information geared specifically to older drivers: